Version 5

 The response body contains an error code and a more detailed message.
 (Error codes are listed in Error Codes & Messages).

-The next query includes only the required set of fields, and the nextPageToken returned by the server in the previous call.
+The next query includes only the required set of fields, plus the nextPageToken field returned by the server in the previous call.
 Omit other query parameters.
-Account Engagement will provide a new nextPageToken that can be used to retrieve the next data set until no more data is available or the limit of 100,000 records is reached.
+Account Engagement provides a new nextPageToken that’s used to retrieve the next dataset until no more data is available or the limit of 100,000 records is reached.

-When a page token is returned by the server, it provides a nextPageUrl value as a convenience string.
+Page tokens returned by the server provide a nextPageUrl value as a convenience string.
 This string can be used to retrieve the next set of data without having to build the request again.

 If a nextPageToken is used twice, the same result set is returned if the data hasn’t changed.